YasserREED/Stealling_Cookies/README.md

 </script>

-2 - Paste into input filed.
+2 - Paste into the input field.

-3 - Check log.txt //if not showen you can refresh the page 🔄
+3 - Check log.txt //if not shown you can refresh the page 🔄